tbhb/typing-graph/docs/roadmap.md

 ### Pydantic support

-[Pydantic](https://docs.pydantic.dev/) is the most widely-used validation library in Python.
+[Pydantic](https://docs.pydantic.dev/) is the most widely used validation library in Python.
 While typing-graph builds on Pydantic's typing-inspection library, deeper integration would expose Pydantic-specific metadata.

 **Goals:**